skycommand/AdminScripts/README.md

 # Administrative scripts
 Scripts for carrying out administrative tasks, mostly in Windows

+## AppX

+Deals with Microsoft Store app packages.

+1. `Inventory AppX Packages.ps1`: The `Get-AppxPackage` cmdlet in PowerShell can find all installed Microsoft Store apps, but it does not do a good job of discovering their display names.
+At best, it can show the technical package name.
+This script lists all AppX packages installed for the current user account, along with their display names.
+It accepts a `-Verbose` switch and its output can be piped to `Format-Table` or `Format-List`.
+I believe it can be expanded to work machine-wide.
+2. `(Specialized) Remove these appx packages.ps1`: This one is mostly for me, but others can find educational value in it.
+This script uninstalls a number of Microsoft Store apps for all users, without deleting their provisioned packages.
+I believe it can only run on Windows 10 version 1809 or later.

 ## Download

 1. `Download-Channl9VideosFromRSS.ps1` helps download entire Channel 9 sets of videos.
 It accepts one RSS URL for the video set and one download location.